shrikantbhute/metagenomicsonhoffman/README.md

 conda config --add channels conda-forge conda config --add channels biobakery
 ```
 Install HUMAnN 3.0 software with demo databases and Metaphlan 3.0.
 Also update all humann databases.
 Note path/to/database should be replaced with the directory to which you want to download databases.
+If ```conda install humann -c biobakery``` takes too long, it's a good idea to try ```pip install humann --no-binary :all:``` as suggested by Huttenhower Lab.

 ```bash
     conda install humann -c biobakery